QOSGroup/qos/docs/client/approve.md

 Flags:
-      --chain-id string   Chain ID of tendermint node --from string       Address of approve creator
-      --height int        block height to query, omit to get most recent provable block -h, --help              help for approve
+      --chain-id string   Chain ID of tendermint node --from string       Name or Address of approve creator --height int        block height to query, omit to get most recent provable block -h, --help              help for approve
+      --indent            add indent to json response
-      --node string       <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") --to string         Address of approve receiver
-      --trust-node        Trust connected full node (don't verify proofs for responses)
+      --node string       <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") --to string         Name or Address of approve receiver --trust-node        Trust connected full node (don't verify proofs for responses)

 Global Flags: